 Q: Just because cannbis is now legal, doesn’t mean that employees will start coming to work high… right?

-In the new legal environment, employers still have the right to set rules for non-medical use of marijuana in the workplace in much the same way that employers currently set rules for use of alcohol.
+In the new legal environment, employers still have the right to set rules for non-medical use of cannabis in the workplace in much the same way that employers currently set rules for use of alcohol.
 However, it’s hard to say how the new legal environment will impact employee behaviours.
-Data from Quest Diagnostics found that both Washington and Colorado experienced over a 20% increase in positive drugs tests for marijuana in the workplace shortly after its legalization.
+Data from Quest Diagnostics found that both Washington and Colorado experienced over a 20% increase in positive drugs tests for cannabis in the workplace shortly after its legalization.
 Some reports suggest that up to 15% of workers have drunk alcohol either before or during work, or come to work with a hangover.
 Despite the proven relationship between blood alcohol levels and cognitive performance, many employers do permit alcohol consumption when entertaining clients or attending business networking events.
-If more liberal attitudes toward marijuana use are adopted post-legalization, it’s possible that more liberal attitudes toward “on duty” use will be adopted too.
+If more liberal attitudes toward cannabis use are adopted post-legalization, it’s possible that more liberal attitudes toward “on duty” use will be adopted too.

 Q: If an employee tests positive for THC, does that mean they are “impaired”?

 Not necessarily.
 Standard drug testing can detect whether or not an employee has used marijuana within the last 24-48 hours.
 However, unlike blood alcohol testing, there is no reliable or standardized method of the detection of impairment associated with marijuana.
 Also, the effects of marijuana can vary significantly from person to person and the extent to which an individual may be experiencing any one particular effect cannot be reliably measured using current drug tests.

 Q: What are the implications of cannabis use from both a health and employee safety perspective?